dojo/framework/src/widget-core/README.md

 The Intersection Meta provides information on whether a Node is visible in the application's viewport using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 **Note**: The Intersection Observer API is not available in all browsers.
-To use the Intersection Observer API in all browsers supported by Dojo 2, a polyfill needs to be included.
-Dojo 2 does not include the polyfill by default, so will need to be added as a script tag in your index.html or alternatively imported in the application’s main.ts using `import 'intersection-observer';` after including the dependency in your source tree, or by importing `@dojo/shim/browser`.
+To use the Intersection Observer API in all browsers supported by Dojo, a polyfill needs to be included.
+Dojo does not include the polyfill by default, so will need to be added as a script tag in your index.html or alternatively imported in the application’s main.ts using `import 'intersection-observer';` after including the dependency in your source tree, or by importing `@dojo/shim/browser`.

 This example renders a list with images, the image src is only added when the item is in the viewport which prevents needlessly downloading images until the user scrolls to them: